-- Assistance with filing Victims of Crime Compensation Claims
+- Filing claims for Victims of Crime Compensation

 - Information about the Criminal Justice System (case status, impact statements, restitution, etc…)

-Advocates are available to intercede on behalf of victims with family and friends, as well as, law enforcement officers and prosecutors.
+Advocates are also available to intercede on behalf of victims with family and friends, as well as law enforcement officers and prosecutors.
 The program can be reached at (619) 531-4041.

 The California Constitution protects victims of crime and has established a Victim's Bill Of Rights.
 A victim of crime has rights not limited to the following:

 - To be treated with fairness, dignity, and respect

 - To be protected from law violators